 Palo Alto Way requires safety mitigation.
 There are several severe safety issues that have remained unaddressed, inclulding the serious multithreat crossing: "Multiple-lane threat is a problem that arises when pedestrians have to cross more than one lane in each direction.
 A multiple-threat pedestrian crash is a crash type that occurs when a motor vehicle in one lane stops and provides a visual screen to the motorist in the adjacent lane.
-The motorist in the adjacent lane continues to move and hits the pedestrian."* We have had many near misses and a death from this very issue.
+The motorist in the adjacent lane continues to move and hits the pedestrian."* (see above video link) We have had many near misses and a death from this very issue.
 An issue that has several easy to implement safety measures to correct.**

 Below, we have documented several severe safety issues.
 All of these issues can be solved at very low cost.
 Even the pedestrian activated crosswalk safety lights cost in the $16k range, all other safety featuers are only in the hundreds of dollars -- considering life or injury, or even sense of safety, these costs are virtually nothing.

 A Summary of Improvements needed to make motorists better aware of crosswalk usage: